XappMedia/serverless-transfer-cf-outputs-plugin/README.md

 config:
    cfTransfer:
     config:
-      ## Optional: This is the profile which has access to the Cloudformation stack.
+      ## Optional: This is the profile which has access to the CloudFormation stack.
 If not provided, then `default` is used.
       awsProfile: <profile>
     regions:
           ## Required: This is the region the values are exported from.
         - region: <region>
-          ## Required: These are the values which are to be imported from the Cloudformation stacks.
+          ## Required: These are the values which are to be imported from the CloudFormation stacks.
           cfOutputs:
             - <output>
 ```